Meteor Activity 2016 February to 2017 JanuaryEdited by Tony Markham

 This guide has been compiled with visual observers in mind.
 The observing prospects will be largely similar for imagers using DSLR cameras or video cameras.
 Imagers may, however, be able to cope better with moonlit conditions.

-In 2014, Perseid maximum was badly affected by moonlight, but the autumn showers, including the Orionids and Geminids, fared better.
+In 2015, Quadrantid maximum was badly affected by moonlight, but the main summer and autumn showers, including the Perseids, Orionids and Geminids, were more favourably timed.

 Virginids / Spring Antihelion SourceAfter the Quadrantids of January, night time meteor rates are rather low for northern hemisphere observers.
 However, from mid February to early May there are a number of minor showers with radiants close to the ecliptic.
 Older sources collectively refer to these as the Virginids, whilst more recently lists treat them (and later showers such as the Capricornids and Piscids) as being part of an "Antihelion source" that is assumed to be active throughout the year from an area of sky located about 180 degrees from the Sun.
 Minor showers historically grouped together as the "Virginids" included the Delta Leonids (max Feb 26), the Alpha Virginids (max Apr 11-12) and the Gamma Virginids (max Apr 14).
 Peak rates from this collection of minor showers generally occur in early April.